 CRON Schedule

 Taps with a cronExpression run automatically.
 The scheduler checks every 30 seconds for taps that are due.
-A tap won’t run if it’s already running or has never been run before (first run must be manual).
+A tap won’t fire if it’s already running.
+For a tap that has never run before, the scheduler anchors the “next valid cron time” to updatedAt or createdAt, so the first scheduled slot after the tap was saved fires on its own — no manual bootstrap run needed.

 Sending Data to Pipelines